Surfing England & South Wales

 Woolacombe has been voted as one of the world’s top 10 beaches numerous times by Trip Advisor.
 The 3 mile beach gets pretty packed in the summer months; probably as it’s been recognized as a top surf spot since the ‘60s.

-You can expect good waves on both high and low tides thanks to the beach break.
+You can expect good waves on both high and low tides thanks to the reef break.
 There are multiple surfing competitions and other events held here through the year, too.

 3. Cornwall, England